 Can I Name my House without Contacting the Council?

 If a property is already numbered, a property owner can additionally name their property without contacting the Council as long as it does not conflict with an existing property name in that locality.
-The property name in this case will not officially form part of the property address, and the property number must still be displayed and referred to in any correspondence; for example:
+The property name in this case will not officially form part of the property address, and will be held as an “alias” by Royal Mail.
+The property number must still be displayed and referred to in any correspondence; for example:

 'My House' (not part of official address)